EECS 381 - Object-Oriented and Advanced Programming - Fall 2014

 Time, Place, and Logistics

-- We have two rooms.
-If your last name starts with A-K, go to DOW 1014 (the regular classroom); if L-Z go to DOW 1010 (near the regular classroom).
+- If your real last name starts with A-D, go to EECS 1005.
+If E-Z, go to the regular classroom.

-- Please leave at least one seat between you and each other person.
+- You must leave at least one seat between you and each other person.

-- Please move into the middle of the rows so that those arriving later can find seats easily.
+- Please move into seats away from the aisles so that later arrivals can find a place easily.

-- Please place all backpacks, books, etc on the floor before the exam starts.
+- Please place all backpacks, etc on the floor before the exam starts.

 - Use of computational or data-access devices of any sort will be neither necessary nor allowed during the exam.

-- The exam will be closed-book, closed-notes.
-The only equipment you need to bring is a pen or pencil and your hopefully rested and well-loaded brain.
+- The only equipment you need to bring is a pencil and your hopefully rested and well-loaded brain.

 Coverage and Question Style